SoftUni-Internal/interactive-content/EN/08-Design-Patterns/01-Design-patterns.md

 Often they are used improperly without a realistic understanding of how our software **is going to change in the future**.

-Now, let's continue to the next important information in our lesson: **Design Pattern Types**
+Let's continue to the next important information in our lesson: **Design Pattern Types**

 [/slide]